rwxrob/book-terminal-velocity/beware-strong-opinions-ahead/README.md

 empowerment help you at every level of your tech career, or just life in general.
 Tech is for artists and creatives as well.

-There are other, kinder, less pedantic, offensive, and demanding mentors out there, to be sure.
+There are other, kinder, less pedantic, less offensive, and less demanding mentors out there, to be sure.
 They aren't me.
 I mean, I'm no Cobra Kai, and I'm no drill sergeant.
 (I once worked for one, so I know.)
 But, if your style doesn't match mine then it is best you stop reading now and find someone else.
 I do sincerely hope you find one (and will do my best to help you find one when asked).

 My greatest joy from all of this is hearing those [few words of thanks and praise](https://github.com/rwxrob/cv/blob/main/data.yml) usually